PaulFarver/ahoy/README.md

 pod/my-pod created
 ```

-And kubernetes will then schedule a pod with on a machine in the cluster.
+And kubernetes will then schedule a pod on a machine in the cluster.

 We can get the status of our pod with